RowanH/g-seat/README.md

 This could hurt you, remove a finger, or cause you a nasty electric shock.
 You've been warned.

+## Cheers !

+If you think it's cool and want to say thanks then paypal a donation for beer money or fun tools in the shed to gseatworkshop@gmail.com

+## Bill of Materials

+Coming soon

 ## Copyright / License
 2020 Rowan Hick (@SteelyEyedMissleman, or @Steely for short) Please read my intention/statement here